Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 “Engrossing!”
 Nimesh replied, and she put that word in her pouch for later.
 It was a new one.
 “We’re sorry we haven’t shared it yet, there’s just so much.
 We want to be sure we don’t get anything wrong.”

-One of the others---a skinny woman whose shirt was so soaked with sweat that the Singer wondered why the poor thing didn’t just take it off for comfort---spoke up around a spoonful of the stew.
+One of the others - a skinny woman whose shirt was so soaked with sweat that the Singer wondered why the poor thing didn’t just take it off for comfort - spoke up around a spoonful of the stew.

 “The music!” she said.
 “We keep finding more and more of it.
 I don’t think you could listen to all of it in a year.”